FloTheSysadmin/VSHG/README.md

 Argon2 uses 150 rehash iterations and 20 iterations per hash with argon2i .
 Finally is uses an argon2d value with 1200 internal iterations

-Why should I use VSGH ?
+Why should I use VSHG ?
 -----------------------
 * It is more easy to use than GPG core .
 * Can encrypt folders by turning them into Zip files .